KeneOjiteli/hosting-a-docker-app-via-app-service/README.md

 - Docker
 - Terminal

-Visit [article](https://dev.to/keneojiteli/deploy-a-docker-app-to-app-services-on-azure-5d3h) to know more about this project.
+Visit [this article](https://dev.to/keneojiteli/deploy-a-docker-app-to-app-services-on-azure-5d3h) to know more about this project.